Why You Need Building Ordinance Coverage

 Ordinance or Law Exclusion

-Building Ordinance Coverage
+Ordinance or Law Coverage

-- Coverage B: Demolition Costs Covers the cost to demolish and clear the site of the undamaged parts of the building.
+- Coverage B: Demolition Costs.
+Covers the cost to demolish and clear the site of the undamaged parts of the building

 For example, suppose your building incurs $50,000 in damage by a combination of wind (a covered peril) and flood (an excluded peril).
 If wind has caused 50% of the damage, your insurer will pay only 50% of the loss.
 It will not cover the remaining 50% of the damage that was caused by flood because flood is an excluded peril.